diarmuidw/PythonBook/Chapter6.md

 ] + static(settings.STATIC_URL, document_root=settings.STATIC_ROOT)
 ```

 Both Flask and Django have their own strengths and weaknesses, so it's important to choose the right framework for the job.
-Flask is great for small to medium-sized web applications, while Django excels at building large-scale web applications.# Chapter 6: Web Development in Python
+Flask is great for small to medium-sized web applications, while Django excels at building large-scale web applications.

 # Creating a Web Application